wschwab/NFette/README.md

 NFette opts for individually styling components, and as such, components are generally given their own directory with a dedicated `.js` file implementing css using [Material-UI Styles](https://material-ui.com/styles/basics/).

-### Buy Flow (`/src/BuyFlow/`)
+### Buy Flow (`/src/pages/buyFlow/`)

-The `BuyFlow` contains the logic for a frontend screen allowing a user to buy NFette ERC20 shares of an NFT (that has had such a market set up using the NFette contracts).
+The `buyFlow` contains the logic for a frontend screen allowing a user to buy NFette ERC20 shares of an NFT (that has had such a market set up using the NFette contracts).
 This part of the app, while very relevant to integration, is still under construction.
-The component structure (as of this writing) is a general component for the page `buyPage.jsx` along with a dedicated styles `.js`, and a separate component `priceChart.jsx` to graph a visualisation of the bonding curve, along with highlighting the current point on the curve determined by total supply.
+The component structure (as of this writing) is a general component for the page `buyPage.jsx` along with a dedicated styles `.js`, and a separate component `priceChart.jsx` to graph a visualisation of the bonding curve, which in turn relies on a custom component made to leverage the `function-plot` library (using the code from [this](https://github.com/mauriciopoppe/function-plot/issues/118#issuecomment-697965333) issue.

-### Create Flow (`/src/CreateFlow/`)
+### Create Flow (`/src/pages/createFlow/`)

-The `CreateFlow` contains the frontend logic for minting a NFT and creating a NFette market around it.
+The `createFlow` contains the frontend logic for minting a NFT and creating a NFette market around it.
 The codebase (as of this writing) assumes the user is minting a new NFT, but this is scheduled to be changed in order to reflect that artists will be importing NFTs from Mintbase.
 The Create Flow, while containing six separate screens, is still all contained in the `/create` route set in `App.jsx`, leveraging `useStep` from the `react-hooks-hepler` library to make a multi-step page.

-The logic for the steps along with transitions (using the `react-transition-group` library) is contained in the `MultiStepCreateFlow.jsx` file in the root of `CreateFlow`.
+The logic for the steps along with transitions (using the `react-transition-group` library) is contained in the `MultiStepCreateFlow.jsx` file in the root of `createFlow`.

 `0-Overview/` contains the overview screen at the begninng of the Create Flow, along with its styles. `1-CreateNFT/` contains the component for the next screen, which contains the input fields necessary to mint a new NFT contract.
 As stated before, there are plans to modify this to instead read this data (name, symbol, baseURI or URI index) from an existing NFT contract.
 At current writing, clicking the "Next" button triggers the `createNFT` service which deploys an NFT contract.
 (In this setup, the artist's wallet would be making a transaction in order to do so.)

+**note:** once we're working on integration, we'd like to talk with you about the best way to migrate this into importing a Mintbase NFT.

 `2-SelectPrice` contains the component with the inputs for most of the logic needed for the creation of the NFette ERC20 market.
 Since the event is using a dedicated token, instead of offering ETH, DAI, and USDC as collateral, only the MTX token will be available. `3-ChooseCurve` wraps this up by letting the artist pick which function will determine token pricing.
 As of this writing it displays three options, one may be dropped due to a problem with the specific way that the bonding curves are implemented in the contracts.
 All input is saved to the global state store.

 `4-Review` gives a review screen displaying all the relevant data, and asks for the artist to confirm market creation.
 Clicking the "Next" button activates the `createMarket` service, which passes the NFT information to the NFette factory.
 (This is another wallet transaction.)

-`5-Final` is still under construction, but also displays details, along with the address of the deployed market.
+`5-Final` also displays details, along with the address of the deployed market, which is copied to the clipboard if clicked on.